Nilpena edicara national park large

 Mary describes this fossil bed from a palaeontologist’s point of view to have everything you could ever want in a specimen.

-This fossil bed now known as ‘Alice’s Restaurant Bed’ is the focal point of the new fossil experience and will showcase first-hand and etched-in-time evidence of multicellular animal life that lived on earth 560 million to 542 million years ago.
+Now known as Alice’s Restaurant Bed, it is the focal point of the new fossil experience.
+It showcases etched-in-time evidence of multicellular animal life that lived on earth 560 million to 542 million years ago.

-More than 40 species have been recorded at Nilpena, with others first discovered in the nearby Ediacaran Hills, which is also in the national park, back in the 1940s by local geologist Reg Sprigg.
+More than 40 fossil species have been recorded at Nilpena, with others first discovered in the nearby Ediacaran Hills, which is also in the national park, back in the 1940s by local geologist Reg Sprigg.

 His discovery was so significant that a fossil was named in his honour (Spriggina) and has become the South Australian fossil emblem.
 The Ediacaran geological period of time was named after the location of this discovery.